slade-da-smoker/slade-da-smoker/README.md

-- 👋 Hi, I’m @slade-da-smoker
+- 👋 Hi, I’m @Adams Usman
-- 👀 I’m interested in python
+- 👀 I’m a web developer.
-- 🌱 I’m currently learning on my own
 - 💞️ I’m looking to collaborate with any one who is interested reach me via email at adamusman2512@gmail.com